-Around the world, Muslim observe Ramadan beginning this weekend with the sighting of the new crescent moon.
+Around the world, Muslims observe Ramadan beginning with the sighting of the new crescent moon.
 The customs of the Islamic holy month are familiar to its faithful, but what do non-Muslims need to know about the month of fasting?
 Take a look back at a favorite post from AltMuslimah.com contributors.

 In the next few weeks, you may come into work and find your co-worker taking a power nap at 9:30am.
 At break time, you’ll notice she is missing in the discussion about Harry Potter over at the water cooler.
 At the staff meeting, you will be shocked when she is offered coffee and cookies and refuses!
 By lunch time, your concern about her missing at the water cooler compels you to investigate the situation.